demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 ## Handling Unique Constraint Violation Errors

-In order to handle the unique constraint violation errors gracefully, we need to understand some internals of the database abstraction provided by the SQLProvider.
+To handle the unique constraint violation errors gracefully, we need to understand some internals of the database abstraction provided by the SQLProvider.

 The SQLProvider internally uses the [Npgsql](http://www.npgsql.org/) library to interact with PostgreSQL.
-As a matter of fact, through the `ResolutionPath` parameter we provided a path in which the Npgsql library dlls reside.
+As a matter of fact, through the `ResolutionPath` parameter, we provided a path in which the Npgsql DLL resides.

-The `Npgsql` library throws [PostgresException](http://www.npgsql.org/api/Npgsql.PostgresException.html) when the PostgreSQL backend reports errors (e.g. query SQL issues, constraint violations).
+The `Npgsql` library throws [PostgresException](http://www.npgsql.org/api/Npgsql.PostgresException.html) when the PostgreSQL backend reports errors (e.g., query SQL issues, constraint violations).

-To infer whether the `PostgresException` has occurred due to the violation of unique constraint, we need to check the `ConstraintName` and the `SqlState` property of this exception.
+To infer whether the `PostgresException` has occurred due to the violation of the unique constraint, we need to check the `ConstraintName` and the `SqlState` property of this exception.

 For unique constraint violation, the `ConstraintName` property represents the name of the constraint that has been violated and the `SqlState` property, which represents [PostgreSQL error code](https://www.postgresql.org/docs/current/static/errcodes-appendix.html), will have the value `"23505"`.